Information / Resources / PressMeet the Team

 After Bernstein’s death, Urquhart continued to work with the Bernstein Office (Amberson Productions) as Director of Public Relations and subsequently Vice President of Public Relations.
 He helped coordinate the Leonard Bernstein Memorials at Carnegie Hall, The Majestic Theater, and The Cathedral of St. John the Divine.
 In addition, he helped to coordinate Bernstein’s collaborator Adolph Green’s memorial and co-produced Green’s writing partner, Betty Comden’s memorial.
 In 1991 he inaugurated the Leonard Bernstein newsletter, Prelude Fugue & Riffs and continues to serve as its Managing Editor.

-As Senior Consultant for Press and Promotion, he has worked closely with major organizations to create performances and festivals of Bernstein’s music, including the Tanglewood Music Festival, Schleswig Holstein Music Festival, Pacific Music Festival, Beethoven Festival (Warsaw), Prague Spring International Music Festival, Budapest Festival, Konzerthaus in Berlin, Ravinia Festival, and the Musikverein (Vienna), among others.
+As Senior Consultant, he has worked closely with major organizations to create performances and festivals of Bernstein’s music, including the Tanglewood Music Festival, Schleswig Holstein Music Festival, Pacific Music Festival, Beethoven Festival (Warsaw), Prague Spring International Music Festival, Budapest Festival, Konzerthaus in Berlin, Ravinia Festival, and the Musikverein (Vienna), among others.
 He has also worked closely with major orchestras and opera companies, such as The New York Philharmonic, Carnegie Hall, The Vienna Philharmonic, The London Symphony Orchestra, The Royal Concertgebouw Orchestra, The Santa Cecilia Orchestra, Deutsche Symphony, Tonkunstler Orchestra, Komische Oper Berlin, The Haus der Musik (Vienna), and the Jewish Museum of Vienna, among others.
 He has also worked with Sony Classical, Deutsche Gramophone and Warner Classics to develop products to ensure the legacy of Leonard Bernstein.